NexPlayer/iOS-SDK/advanced.md

 In order to store content for offline playback:

-1. NXPlayer should set a desired bitrate using thesetVideoBitrates:len:withOption.
+1. NXPlayer should set a desired bitrate using the setVideoBitrates:len:withOption.
 2. The NXHTTPStoreDelegateshould be implemented.
 The `HTTPStore:url:storeOffset:receivedLength:storeBuffer:retrievedSize:` method will be called when HLS contents need to be stored.
-3. The player should be opened with a call tomode:NXOpenModeStoreStream.
+3. The player should be opened with a call to mode: NXOpenModeStoreStream.
 4. Then the player should be started with a call to `nexPlayer:completedAsyncCmdOpenWithResult:playbackType:` from the NXPlayer delegate.
-5. After contents are stored,stop: should be called once the event `nexPlayerDidReachEndOFContent` is received by `NXPlayerDelegate`.
+5. After contents are stored, stop: should be called once the event `nexPlayerDidReachEndOFContent` is received by `NXPlayerDelegate`.

-Once content is stored for offline playback, an application can implementNXHTTPRetrieveDelegateto re- trieve the stored HLS content and play it back.
+Once content is stored for offline playback, an application can implement NXHTTPRetrieveDelegate to retrieve the stored HLS content and play it back.

 **See Also**